rstemmer/musicdb/docs/source/usage/install.rst

 **Its existence is mandatory for MusicDB to work correctly.**

+The default music directory will be ``/var/music``.
+This directory will be set up during the installation of MusicDB.
+If you want to stay with this directory for your music collection you can continue with the next section.
+Otherwise continue with this section to get guided to setup a different music directory.

+**When using SELinux then continue reading this section in any case.
+Additional steps may be necessary.**

 Before you can start the MusicDB server, a music directory needs to be defined.
 This can be done in the :doc:`/basics/config` file that is placed at ``/etc/musicdb.ini``.
 In this file you need to set the music directory in the section->entry: ``[directories]->music``.